Bigcommerce SEO (2019) — 12 Ways to Make a Bigcommerce Store Rank in Search Results

-Bigcommerce is a leading online store builder, aimed largely at people who want to set up their own e-commerce site without worrying about having to code anything or involve developers.
+Bigcommerce is an online store builder that is aimed largely at people who want to set up their own e-commerce site on their own (without worrying about having to code anything or involving developers).
 The platform makes setting up a professional-looking online store pretty straightforward, and Bigcommerce has become a popular e-commerce solution for many businesses, large and small.

 However, it’s one thing creating an attractive, functional store using Bigcommerce; quite another to deliver traffic via SEO to it.

-So, in this post, we’re going to discuss the SEO functionality of the platform and provide some key tips on how to make a Bigcommerce store rank highly in organic search results.
+So, in this post, we’re going to provide some important tips on how to make a Bigcommerce store rank highly in organic search results.

 How good is Bigcommerce for SEO?